Table of Contents

 The challenges for technology industry HR teams in managing worker stress and burnout are greater than in other industries due to the common cultural markers of high performance, innovation, and speed to market, combined with understaffing issues among tech workers.
 Boston Consulting Group, for example, found that approximately 48% of IT workers worldwide report experiencing burnout.
 The Wall Street Journal reported on “digital exhaustion”, a phenomenon caused by excessive use of digital devices and virtual meetings.

-High-pressure environments, when combined with talent shortages, are blamed for these high rates of burnout, as IT workers feel overwhelmed by the need to handle daily responsibilities, fill in for departed colleagues, work longer hours, and continually develop their skills to keep pace with advances in the field.
+High-pressure environments, when combined with talent shortages, are blamed for these high burnout rates, as IT workers feel overwhelmed by the need to handle daily responsibilities, cover for departed colleagues, work longer hours, and continually develop their skills to keep pace with advances in the field.
 CIO Magazine shared those findings recently, noting that 52% of tech employees experience anxiety or depression, 50% struggle to find time to exercise or do household chores, and 36% are afraid of being judged negatively if they were to be open about those.
-With industry turnover rates projected to be 20-25% (vs. 14% nationally), the impact on technology company business results can be substantial.
+With industry turnover rates projected at 20-25% (vs. 14% nationally), the impact on technology companies' business results can be substantial.

 Solving for technology industry HR pain points

 With so many issues facing technology companies today, the desire to identify a “silver bullet” solution is immense and alluring.
-However, a systemic and integrated set of solutions should be identified and then prioritized, given the range and intensity of challenges facing any given organization.
-Particularly in the case of small and mid-sized (SMB) companies, which often have limited resources, HR expertise, and budgets, technology industry HR teams should take a logical, disciplined, and selective approach to problem-solving is essential.
+However, a systemic, integrated set of solutions should be identified and prioritized, given the range and intensity of challenges facing any given organization.
+Particularly for small and mid-sized (SMB) companies, which often have limited resources, HR expertise, and budgets, technology industry HR teams should take a logical, disciplined, and selective approach to problem-solving.

 1. Rely upon data and analysis

-This represents the starting point from which to objectively identify the issues with the highest potential for impact.
+This represents the starting point for objectively identifying the issues with the greatest potential impact.
 Use employee turnover analyses to understand the characteristics of those leaving and the reasons for leaving (RFL) by sending them anonymous surveys the day after departure.
 Create a robust employee listening capability (engagement, pulse surveys, targeted employee group focus groups) and use those insights to understand cultural, management, and workplace issues that drive (or mute) employee engagement and retention issues.

 2. Develop and refine a talent strategy